 Provision of office, chamber and committee room support; information technology and ceremonial services; security advice for senators and Senate office-holders in Parliament House.

 Provision of support services, in conjunction with the Department of the House of Representatives, to the Former Members of Parliament Association.

-The primary function of the Black Rod's Office is to provide support services to the Senate chamber and committees and to senators when they are using their Parliament House offices and to deliver administrative services to the department and its staff.
+The primary functions of the Black Rod's Office are to provide support services to the Senate chamber and committees and to senators when they are using their Parliament House offices and to deliver administrative services to the department and its staff.

 Procedural, ceremonial, security and administrative advice

 Advice to the Presiding Officers' Information Technology Advisory Group

 Chief Finance and Information Technology Officer

 Director, Human Resource Management

 Assets management, purchasing and disposals

 Coordination and liaison with other parliamentary departments on facilities, security, projects and maintenance matters